dborth/fceugx/readme.txt

 apps			Contains Homebrew Channel ready files
 				(see Homebrew Channel instructions below)

-gamecube		Contains GameCube DOL file (not required for Wii)

 fceugx			Contains the directory structure required for storing
 				roms and saves (see below)